onshape-public/go-client/onshape/docs/BTDocumentElementInfo.md

 NewBTDocumentElementInfoWithDefaults instantiates a new BTDocumentElementInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccelerationUnits

+`func (o *BTDocumentElementInfo) GetAccelerationUnits() string`

+GetAccelerationUnits returns the AccelerationUnits field if non-nil, zero value otherwise.

+### GetAccelerationUnitsOk

+`func (o *BTDocumentElementInfo) GetAccelerationUnitsOk() (*string, bool)`

+GetAccelerationUnitsOk returns a tuple with the AccelerationUnits field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccelerationUnits

+`func (o *BTDocumentElementInfo) SetAccelerationUnits(v string)`

+SetAccelerationUnits sets AccelerationUnits field to given value.

+### HasAccelerationUnits

+`func (o *BTDocumentElementInfo) HasAccelerationUnits() bool`

+HasAccelerationUnits returns a boolean if a field has been set.

 ### GetAngleUnits